Hello! I’m Matt Young.

-Since 2004 I’ve continued to explore and develop an approach to meditation that is suited to contemporary folk looking for practical ways to feel less stressed.
-I love helping to debunk meditation myths and misconceptions — and to see the light-bulbs go off in people’s heads when they learn that they can meditate, despite their busy minds and schedules.
+Since 2005 I’ve continued to explore and develop an approach to meditation that suits contemporary folk looking for practical ways to feel less stressed.
+I love helping debunk meditation myths and misconceptions — and seeing the light-bulbs go off in people’s heads when they learn that they can meditate, despite their busy minds and schedules.

-Over the years I’ve been involved in establishing a number of meditation groups and in organising events such as the Australian Meditation Conference, Music for Meditation and The Big Retreat.
-I’m currently a board member at the Meditation Association of Australia and have guided meditations available on numerous apps.
+Over the years I’ve been involved in establishing a number of meditation groups and in organising events such as the Australian Meditation Conference.
+I have also been a board member for Headspace and Meditation Australia.
+I’m also a presenter for the Be Your Best Now Wellbeing Program, and you’ll find my guided meditations on numerous apps.

 Although I’ve explored a wide variety of meditation techniques and traditions I don’t subscribe to any one approach.
 I consider myself fortunate, however, to have met a number of mavericks in the meditation field; teachers who helped me to find the sweet spots amongst the mystery and misinformation.

 Beth is passionate about making meditation accessible to all by demystifying the subject and helping others develop simple techniques that may ease stress and lead to greater self-awareness and self-compassion.

 Beth is experienced in facilitating corporate mindfulness training as well as offering workshops and courses to smaller businesses, not-for-profits and schools.
 She completed her teacher training with Melbourne Meditation Centre and is currently teaching classes at our Geelong venue.

 Teacher, St Kilda